 Smoking creates the greatest risk for bladder cancer.
-The National Cancer Institute estimates that smoking may be responsible for 48% of bladder cancer deaths among men and 28% of such deaths among women.
+Smoking may be responsible for 48% of bladder cancer deaths among men and 28% of such deaths among women.

 A diagnosis of bladder cancer begins with a discussion of the patient’s medical history.
 This is followed by a physical exam in which the doctor will feel the abdomen and pelvis for any physical signs bladder cancer tumors.
 The doctor may also include a rectal or vaginal exam.
 Study of a urine sample will determine if blood or cancer cells are present.
 In some cases the doctor will order an intravenous pyelogram.
 A harmless dye is injected into a vessel.
 The dye collects temporarily and improves the quality of the x-rays that follow.

 Other imaging technologies such as computed tomography (CT) and magnetic resonance imaging (MRI) may be employed.
 Cytoscopy is common.
 This involves threading a thin tube through the urethra into the bladder.
 Miniaturized fiber optics provide light to allow the doctor to examine the bladder from within the cavity.
 Other miniaturized technology in the tube allows him to gather minute bladder tissue samples that will be sent to a pathologist who will study them for the presence of cancer cells.